terminalcloud/apps/docs/xfce.md

 ## Instructions:
 Please read the instructions **carefuly**.

-This container has been tunned to be used with remote desktop, but you can also use it as a base to install whatever you want.
-To make the connection secure, we will be using a ssh tunnel.
+This container has been configured to be used as a desktop machine, but you can also use it as a base image to install whatever you want.

 The instructions are only valid for Linux, BSD or MacOS systems.
 Windows instructions comming soon.